ruffrey/filru/README.md

 # filru &nbsp;&nbsp; [![Build Status](https://travis-ci.org/ruffrey/filru.svg?branch=master)](https://travis-ci.org/ruffrey/filru)

-A disk based LRU cache.
+A pure-disk based least-recently-used (LRU) cache.

 Nothing is kept in memory.
-This has the benefit of persisting across application restarts.
+This has the benefit of persisting across application restarts, and not taking up any RAM.

-The cache is constrained by size (bytes) and optionally by file age.
+The cache is constrained by size (bytes), and optionally by file age.

 ## Use Cases

+filru is much slower than an in-memory cache, so use cases are:

 - a simplistic caching layer for frequent HTTP requests, since OS file system caching is much faster than doing a network request
-- caching the results of labor intensive actions
+- caching the results of CPU-intensive operations
 - caching slow operations across multiple network requests
+- caching large items

 ## Usage